nokia/SReXperts/hackathon/activities/srlinux-b-gnmic/README.md

 gnmic -a clab-srexperts-leaf11:57400 -u admin -p SReXperts2024 --skip-verify capabilities
 ```

 > Note: this is executed from the bash shell on your linux instance <groupID.srexperts.net>

-> Note, the port 57400 that we specified to highlight the default port number used by SR Linux.
+> The port 57400 that we specified to highlight the default port number used by SR Linux.
 The port can be omitted as well, since gNMIc uses port 57400 whenever the port is not set explicitly.

 Since SR Linux's `mgmt` gRPC server uses TLS encryption we added the `--skip-verify` flag to make our life a little bit easier and not providing a CA certificate for TLS verification.